oktana-coop/v2-hs-lib/README.md

-# v2-hs-lib

-v2 Editor Haskell library.
+# v2 Editor Haskell Library

 It exposes v2 modules written in Haskell which are meant to be used in the web environment via WebAssembly.